survivejs/react-book/manuscript/05_react_and_flux.md

 You can get pretty far by keeping everything in components.
 Eventually that will become painful.
 [Flux application architecture](https://facebook.github.io/flux/docs/overview.html) helps to bring clarity to our React applications.

-Flux will allow us to separate data and application state from our Views.
+Flux will allow us to separate data and application state from our views.
 This helps us to keep them clean and the application maintainable.
 Flux was designed with large teams in mind.
 As a result, you might find it quite verbose.
 This comes with great advantages, though, as it can be straightforward to work with.

 ## Introduction to Flux

 ![Unidirectional Flux dataflow](images/flux_linear.png)

-So far we've been dealing only with Views.
+So far we've been dealing only with views.
 Flux architecture introduces a couple of new concepts to the mix.
-These are Actions, Dispatcher, and Stores.
+These are actions, dispatcher, and stores.
 Flux implements unidirectional flow in contrast to popular frameworks such as Angular or Ember.
 Even though two-directional bindings can be convenient, they come with a cost.
 It can be hard to deduce what's going on and why.

 Flux isn't entirely simple to understand as there are many concepts to worry about.
 In our case, we will model `NoteActions` and `NoteModel`. `NoteActions` provide concrete operations we can perform over our data.
 For instance, we can have `NoteActions.create({task: 'Learn React'})`.